Community Herbalist Training Program

 There are day trips to meet various eco niches as well.

-This class can also be taken by itself as a weekday or weekend program.
+This class can also be taken by itself as the Six-Month Day Program, or the Nine-Month Foundations Weekend Program.

 For full details, cost, and dates of program please see the Foundations Program page.